 Dating from 1860, this garden in the Monasterio de Piedra follows the landscape tradition in attempting to blur the boundary between it and its surroundings, by adapating itself to them.
-The English Fraser’s Magazine wrote at the time: ‘In regard to its scenery, the proprietor found that nature had left him little to do but to wonder and adore.
-Happily he had the good sense to be contented with this; merely bringing into view and making accessible curiosities and points of interest without attempting to improve what in its wild simplicity and grandeur is already perfect.’
-The proprietor in question was Juan Federico Muntadas, whose superb marriage of garden and natural landscape is imbued with his taste for the romantic and picturesque, like a scene from a painting by Caspar David Friedrich, where man stands diminished by nature’s grandeur.
+The English Fraser’s Magazine wrote at the time: “In regard to its scenery, the owner found that nature had left him little to do but to wonder and adore.
+Happily he had the good sense to be contented with this.
+Merely bringing into view and making accessible curiosities and points of interest without attempting to improve what in its wild simplicity is already perfect“.

 Juan Federico Muntadas

 It refers to Juan Federico Muntadas, the architect of this superb union of natural landscape and garden.
 He was responsible for impregnating it with his romantic and pictorial aesthetics.
 The garden has become a setting that seems to be taken from a canvas by the German romantic painter Caspar David Friedrich, where man is dwarfed by the forces of nature.

 Muntadas’s interventions were as much to make this extraordinary landscape in Monasterio de Piedra accessible.
 He opened up roads and walkways, built bridges and stairs.
 He created a landscape garden, with inviting paths between ash, walnut and plane trees.
 His father, Pablo Muntadas, acquired the twelfth-century Cistercian monastery at auction in 1840 in a sale of church lands instigated by Mendizábal.